-As such, June S&P 500 future pushing back above the previously tested lower early April UP Runaway Gap 4.193 (daily chart) Objective would seem to speak of it maybe being ready to extend the rally to a higher 4,316 (weekly chart) Objective.
-And that push above the 4,193 (daily chart) Objective at this point is also above this week's 4,175-4,200 weekly Oscillator thresholds (MA-41 still rising \$20/week.)
-4,193 down to 4,175 should be viewed as a key near-term congestion area.
+As such, June S&P 500 future pushing back above the previously tested lower early April UP Runaway Gap 4,193 (daily chart) Objective would seem to speak of it maybe being ready to extend the rally to a higher 4,316 (weekly chart) Objective.
+Yet that push above the 4,193 (daily chart) Objective at this point is also only into this week's 4,195-4,220 weekly Oscillator thresholds (MA-41 still rising \$20/week.)
+4,193 down to 4,175 should still be viewed as a key near-term congestion support.

-That also opens the door to exceeding the 4,238.25 new all-time high from two weeks ago.
-This is in the context of the higher Oscillator levels set up at the highest weekly Closes back in December rising to the 4,270 and (wait for it) ...4,300 levels this week.
-It is also therefore a Friday Closing indication which is much closer to that higher 4,316 (weekly chart) Objective.
-As is often the case, after any significant reaction a market can extend to higher levels that would have seemed overdone in the near-term context on an earlier substantial trend surge.
+Respecting the support still leaves the door open to exceeding the early May 4,238.25 alltime high.
+This is in the context of the higher Oscillator levels set up at the highest weekly Closes back in December rising to the 4,290 and (wait for it) ...4,320 levels this week.
+It is also therefore a Friday Closing indication which is now fully in line with that higher 4,316 (weekly chart) Objective.
+As is often the case, after a significant reaction a market can extend to higher levels that would have seemed near-term overdone in the context of an earlier strong trend surge.